Jay Fisher: World Class Knifemaker, Photographer, Writer

 The bus was pukey green on the inside, painted to subdue emotions, tame the unruly in all it’s clients.
 Tom all ready had plenty of the unruly: the wild, the killer, the radical.
 That’s why they needed him in Nevada.
 Not that the Armed Services Committee needed a trained mercenary, a hit man or an anarchist.
 They needed the Antichrist himself, someone so detached from moral limitations that instinct wouldn’t be limited by judgment.
 At least that’s what they hoped.

 But they were way off.
-Tom Harvey was driven hard by one engine, hell bent on morality and righteousness.
+Tom Harvey was driven hard by one engine, hell-bent on morality and righteousness.
 Only he never let on.
 Now he headed into the frayed tatters of reality, the drooling idiot of the science of destruction: Groom Lake.

 Groom Lake was famous on the inside for one thing: Poison.
 Radioactive, Chemical, Electrical, if the DOD hadn’t worked on it, they’d been aced by the DOE.
 Yeah, the DOE.
 ‘Cause those guys really don’t know what they’re doing.
 Tom figured it came from too many engineers per acre.
 He thought there should be a limitation of about a half an engineer per acre, and research should only take place on one acre lots.
 And he’d prefer the lower half…